AjayKumarSimhadri/WindML-/README.md

 MODELLING AND TUNING THE MODEL

-• We used Lasso regression which is a type of linear regression that uses shrinkage.
+• Used Lasso regression which is a type of linear regression that uses shrinkage.
 Shrinkage is where data values are shrunk towards a central point, like the mean.
-The lasso procedure encourages simple, sparse models (i.e. models with fewer parameters).The acronym “LASSO” stands for Least Absolute Shrinkage and Selection Operator.
-We saved the model as lasso.pkl
+The lasso procedure encourages simple, sparse models (i.e. models with fewer parameters).The acronym “LASSO” stands for Least Absolute Shrinkage and Selection Operator and saved the model as lasso.pkl

 DEPLOYMENT

-• We need to create a framework to use the model and before the deployment we need used Streamlit is an open-source app framework for Machine Learning and Data Science teams.
+• Need to create a framework to use the model and before the deployment, used Streamlit is an open-source app framework for Machine Learning and Data Science teams.
 Create beautiful data apps.

-• We uploaded the whole code in github for version control later we deployed in the Heroku which is a Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+• Uploaded the whole code in github for version control later we deployed in the Heroku which is a Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.